nipafx/nipafx.dev/content/articles/2016-03-17-seven-reasons-against-blogging.md

 Unless you're a rockstar working on some hot product or share insight into unseen territory, nobody will care.
 Just a dude with a blog?
 Nobody will care.
-Yet another poor soul acting out his Java Stockholm Syndrome?
+Yet another poor soul acting out their Java Stockholm Syndrome?
 Nobody will care.
 Looking at your visitor stats you will be able to identify your readers by their screen resolution.